Backdated claims

 Examples of good cause are if you:

-- did not understand that you could claim benefit perhaps because of age, inexperience or communication difficulties - (You are expected to take reasonable steps to find out your rights and duties and make enquiries with the Benefits Service.
-There are organisations that can communicate with you in your own language so the inablity to speak English will not usually be 'good cause' for not having claimed earlier).
+• did not understand that you could claim benefit perhaps because of age, inexperience or communication difficulties (you are expected to take reasonable steps to find out your rights and duties and make enquiries with the Benefits Service.
+There are organisations that can communicate with you in your own language so the inability to speak English will not usually be 'good cause' for not having claimed earlier).

-- changes to legislation that you are not aware of which change the conditions of entitlement to housing and/or council tax benefit
+• were not aware of changes to legislation that change the conditions of entitlement to housing benefit.